Traveller, Writer, Seeker Bill Aitken. Also a Dog Lover.

 Lalitha Krishnan: True.

 Lokesh Ohri: Now, we already have two air-force bases.
 We have an air-force base at Sarsawa, near Saharanpur which is like, you know… an air-force aircraft takes about eight minutes to reach Dehradun from Sarsawa.
 We have another big air-force base near Delhi.
-I think…so most of these fighter aircrafts are super-sonic, stiff like that.
+I think…so most of these fighter aircrafts are super-sonic, stuff like that.
 They take a very, very short time to reach the Himalayan frontiers.
 So, if we already have air-force bases which already have air-force materials, how is a commercial airport going to help the security of the nation?
 That is something I don’t understand.

 Lalitha Krishnan: Point.
 If it’s already there, why (build) another one?